 Determining the carrying amount of certain assets and liabilities requires estimates of how future events will affect the value of these assets and liabilities at the reporting date.
-Estimates that are significant to the preparation of the parent company's financial statements are, among other things, the assessment of indications of impairment on investment in subsidiary.
+Estimates that are significant to the preparation of the parent company's financial statement are, among other things, the assessment of indications of impairment on investments in subsidiaries.

 The estimates, judgements and assumptions are made based on historical experience and various other factors which management assesses to be reliable, but which by their nature are associated with uncertainty and unpredictability.
 These assumptions may prove incomplete or incorrect, and unexpected events or circumstances may arise.
-Further, ISS A/S is exposed to a number of risks and uncertainties arising from financing activities.
+Further, ISS Global A/S is exposed to a number of risks and uncertainties arising from financing activities.
 As a result of these risks and uncertainties actual results may deviate from estimates, both positively and negatively.

-Critical accounting estimates and judgements relating to the applied accounting policies for ISS A/S are the same as for the Group to the extent of similar accounting items, see note 2 to the consolidated financial statements for a description.
-The specific risks for ISS A/S are described in the notes to the financial statements of the parent company.
+Critical accounting estimates and judgements relating to the applied accounting policies for ISS Global A/S are the same as for the Group to the extent of similar accounting items, see note 2 to the consolidated financial statements for a description.
+The specific risks for ISS Global A/S are described in the notes to the financial statements of the parent company.

-Investment in subsidiary is tested for impairment when there is an indication that the investment may be impaired.
-The assessment of whether there is an indication of impairment is based on both external and internal sources of information such as performance of the subsidiary, significant decline in market values etc.
+Investments in subsidiaries and joint ventures are tested for impairment when there is an indication that the investments may be impaired.
+The assessment of whether there is an indication of impairment is based on both external and internal sources of information such as performance of the subsidiaries and joint ventures, significant decline in market values etc.